 The sales representative queried the executive, “I am charged with getting the increase.
 What would you do if you were in my shoes?”
 This is inviting the executive buyer to step into the sales person’s world, and will hopefully result in the buying executive starting to understand the salesman’s “Why”.
 He asked the question to ascertain more about what is really driving the price issue.

-The executive responded, "This was a product where we used to have good market share and exclusivity.
+The trained sales executive responded, “This was a product where we used to have good market share and exclusivity.
 Other companies have started to produce this, and are doing so at prices equal to and a bit lower than ours.
 Some of these products are actually superior.
 We are losing our market share.
 As a result, in order to compete, we have to keep our prices flat this year.
-So, you can see that a price increase is not is not something I can negotiate on if you want to retain our business."
+So, you can see that a price increase is not something I can negotiate on if you want to retain our business.”

 Suddenly, it is not the cost, but market share and survival that are the issues.
 The “why” opens up a brand new arena to guide price negotiations.